wezik/thop/README.md

 ### TODO's:
 - Integration tests
 - Review the Makefile
-- Fix: Trying to edit a template with invalid yaml crash

 ### Ideas:
 - A general config file
 - Video showcase in README
 - Opt in clearing of executed shell commands
+- Setup and destroy blocks

-- Make run paramter take in multi line string instead of array
+- Make run parameter take in multi line string instead of array

 ### Post v1 ideas:
 - Migrations for template versions